html-validate/html-validate/docs/guide/metadata/simple-component.md

 </validate>

 Some elements might want only one or the other and some want both.
-Most of the time a phrasing elements belongs to both the flow and phrasing categories but a the opposite is not true.
+Most of the time a phrasing elements belongs to both the flow and phrasing categories but the opposite is not true.

 <div class="alert alert-info">
 	<i class="fa fa-info-circle" aria-hidden="true"></i>